wilfredinni/do-pack/README.rst

 Usage
 -----

-Run the config command:
+Run the ``config`` command to fill common fields once (if executed twice, it will overwrite the previous configuration):

 ::

     $ do config

-Use it to fill common fields once (if executed twice, it will overwrite the previous configuration)

 Create an empty project: